 Fishing Duck Hunting Landscape & Wildlife Latest Photos Focus Contact & Purchase

-Life is about passion.
-And passionate is the word I use to describe how I feel about fishing and photography.
-Naturally, growing up in a maritime community, fishing came first.
-My summers were spent down the bay, knocking around boats and baymen.
-Hip boots, cane pole, pocketknife and crab nets where implements of survival and discovery.
-Day after day on the bay I would arrive home energized and unrecognizable, covered in marsh mud.
-My Mom would greet me at the back door with a clean towel, and point me in the direction our outside shower.
-My pockets were filled with everything from frogs, to that day's bait of choice; and my head always filled with the tales of the one that got away.
+Fishing like life is about passion.
+Growing up in a maritime community, fishing came first.
+When school let out my summers were spent "Down the Bay," knocking around in boats and working with baymen.
+Hip boots, cane pole, pocketknife and crab nets were necessary tools of discovery.
+Days end I would arrive home unrecognizable, covered in marsh mud, pockets were filled with everything from frogs, crabs and the day's bait of choice.
+My Mom would greet me at door with a clean towel and bar soap, then point me in the direction our outside shower.
+My head filled with stories of the one that got away.

 Mom remembers these days differently.
 She stood paralyzed in disbelief as neglected creatures left in depths of my pockets wound their way through the ringer of our outdoor washing machine.
 These critters appeared like celluloid cartoons figures, tattooed in her laundry basket.